 1/2 teaspoon ground ginger

 1/2 recipe All-Butter Pie Dough, or other good single crust recipe

 1 large egg

-This pie keeps covered at room temperature for two days, or in the refrigerator* for three days.
+Galette will keep covered at room temperature for two days, or in the refrigerator for up to four.